 B Vitamins and Magnesium – These can sometimes help.
 See below.
 (Note these are reduced by the contraceptive pill).

 Vitamin E – Studies have shown supplementing this vitamin is useful in reducing breast tenderness.
 Using 600iu for 3 months gave a marked improvement in 85% of women.
 Note natural Vitamin E (mixed tocopherols) were used.
+Try this or d alpha tocopherol.
 Synthetic Vitamin E (dl alpha tocopherol) was ineffective.